 What is Controlling or Coercive Behaviour?

 Controlling or coercive behaviour can be a difficult offence to understand and wide scope is given as to what exactly can amount to controlling or coercive behaviour.
-What may be controlling or coercive to one person in a relationship, may be totally different for another and that is why it is very important for you to instruct specialist lawyer to spend the time with you understanding your relationship, the background and allegations against you.
+What may be controlling or coercive to one person in a relationship, may be totally different for another and that is why it is very important for you to instruct specialist lawyers who will spend the time with you understanding your relationship, the background and allegations against you.

 Accused of Controlling or Coercive Behaviour?